 As discussed in the prior section, the relative costs, referred to as cost weights, available through the UCSD website, were based on national experience from over 30 Medicaid programs.
-Since more recent and complete data was available through the HealthChoices encounter submissions, a decision was made to develop cost weights directly from this PA data.
-As a result of this decision, which was originally made in 2007, HealthChoices data from calendar year (CY) 2005 and CY 2006 were used to develop the initial PA-specific cost weights.
-Later, in 2014, these cost weights were updated to utilize data from all PA counties since the HealthChoices program had expanded to the entire Commonwealth, and to reflect more recent experience at the time.
+Since more recent and complete data was available through the HealthChoices encounter submissions, a decision was made to develop cost weights directly from this Pennsylvania data.
+As a result of this decision, which was originally made in 2007, HealthChoices data from calendar year (CY) 2005 and CY 2006 were used to develop the initial Pennsylvania-specific cost weights.
+In 2014, these cost weights were updated to utilize data from all Pennsylvania counties now that the HealthChoices program has expanded to the entire Commonwealth, and to reflect more recent experience.
 Additionally, the cost weights were updated a second time later in 2014, to reflect a small change in the ages that defined a child versus an adult within the HealthChoices TANF rate cell structure, for rates and risk-adjustment application periods effective January 1, 2015.
-The PA-specific cost weights have been updated again using more recent statewide data from CY 2016 and CY 2017 for rates and risk-adjustment application periods effective January 1, 2019.
-This section describes the various steps used to develop the updated PA-specific CDPS+Rx cost weights, which are referred to as Version 3.0 cost weights.
+This section describes the various steps used to develop the updated Pennsylvania-specific CDPS+Rx cost weights, which are referred to as Version 2.1 cost weights.